SmithBradleyC/jsPsych_Online_Experiments/README.md

   - [Recognition Memory](https://crumplab.github.io/jspsychrexamples/RecognitionMemory/experiment/index.html) #MJC
   - [Stroop Demo with Firebase Demo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/experiment/index.html) #MJC #FIREBASE
 - Jackie's Distinctiveness Experiment
+- [The Experiment Factory](https://expfactory.github.io/experiments/) (They have their own system that looks like it would work well if you dived into it)
 - MORE EXAMPLES **#HELP HERE**

 ## Step-by-Step Guide